Magnesium & Panic Attacks

 Good Magnesium Sources

 Most of us in the industralized world are deficient in magnesium due to processed foods in the typical American diet.
 In addition conventional farming methods which use mineral depleted soil don’t provide much magnesium, either.
+Studies have shown that most people in North America are magnesium deficient; in fact up to 75% of those studied were!
 So most of us should consider using a supplement.

 Panic, Anxiety And Agoraphobia